JayanthChunchu/PIZZA-HUT-DATA-ANALYSIS/README.md

 ## 3.Analysis Goals
 The analysis is designed to answer several key business questions, including:

--->The total number of orders placed.
+- The total number of orders placed.
--->Total revenue generated from pizza sales.
+- Total revenue generated from pizza sales.
--->Identification of the highest-priced pizza.
+- Identification of the highest-priced pizza.
--->Most common pizza size ordered.
+- Most common pizza size ordered.
--->Top 5 most ordered pizza types.
+- Top 5 most ordered pizza types.
--->Total quantity of each pizza category ordered.
+- Total quantity of each pizza category ordered.
--->Distribution of orders by hour of the day.
+- Distribution of orders by hour of the day.
--->Average number of pizzas ordered per day.
+- Average number of pizzas ordered per day.
--->Category-wise distribution of pizzas.
+- Category-wise distribution of pizzas.
--->Cumulative revenue over time.
+- Cumulative revenue over time.
--->Top 3 most ordered pizza types based on revenue for each category.
+- Top 3 most ordered pizza types based on revenue for each category.

 ## 4.Tools Used
 ## (a.)SQL